UKHomeOffice/application-container-platform/how-to-docs/cert-manager.md

   - 127.0.0.1
 ```

 This would create a kubernetes secret named `tls` in your namespace with the signed certificate.
-An interesting thing to note here although this is using the ClusterIssuer platform-ca created by the ACP team, there is nothing stopping a project from creating a local Issuer for the own project.
+An interesting thing to note here although this is using the ClusterIssuer platform-ca created by the ACP team, there is nothing stopping a project from creating a local Issuer for their own project.
 So for example.

 ```YAML
 ---